-A Cote de Boeuf recipe – or more correctly, Côte de Bœuf recipe – from superstar French Chef Pierre Gagnaire became one of our most memorable souvenirs of our stay in Paris but when we posted it to our site we could never have known it would become one of our most read stories.
+A Cote de Boeuf recipe – or more correctly, Côte de Bœuf recipe – from superstar French Chef Pierre Gagnaire became one of our most memorable souvenirs of our stay in Paris.
+But when we posted it to our site we could never have known it would become one of our most read stories year after year.

 This cote de boeuf recipe was almost a couscous recipe too!
-Back in the spring of 2010 in Paris, about a quarter of the way through our 12 month global grand tour, we asked the legendary French chef Pierre Gagnaire his opinion as to what the quintessentially Parisian dish was that I should learn to cook in Paris for our series The Dish.
+Back in the spring of 2010 in Paris, about a quarter of the way through our 12 month global grand tour aimed at inspiring you all to live like locals and travel more slowly, sustainably, and more experientially, we asked the legendary French chef Pierre Gagnaire his opinion as to what the quintessentially Parisian dish was that I should learn to cook in Paris for our series The Dish.

 We could never have expected that, firstly, the chef would say ‘couscous’, and secondly, when we urged Pierre to choose something more traditionally French (as we’d just come from Morocco), that his Côte de Bœuf or cote de boeuf recipe would become one of our most-read posts.